tcallsen/romannumerals/README.md

 ### Logging

-Application log information is written to a file at `./logs/app.log` as well as standard out.
+Application log information is written to a file at `./logs/app.log`, and can be accessed via the Actuator at `http://localhost:8080/actuator/logfile`.
 The base log level is set to `INFO`, with Spring web information set to `DEBUG`.

 ## Docker Container

 There are two different methods to run this REST API inside of a Docker container detailed below.

-### 1. Build Java Project with host OS
+### Option 1: Build Java Project with host OS

 This command will use Java and Maven dependencies on the host OS to compile and build the Maven project: